wootguy/resguy/README.md

 Maps will need to be repackaged if they rely on default content that was removed from the game.

-If for some reason you want to include default content in your .res file, delete default_content.txt.
+If for some reason you want to include default content in your .res file, delete resguy_default_content.txt.

 &ast;The goal of this file is to prevent people from overwriting default content with their own crap.
 If you're including default files just to future-proof your map package, there's still a chance that the game will update those files.
 At that point, you're distributing old versions of files and possibly breaking the game for people.